bullhorn/dataloader-ui/DEVELOPER.md

 1. Do not commit the file `mac-certificate.txt` to source control!

-1. Setup secure environment variables in Travis CI:
+1. Setup Code Signing Certificate (CSC) secure environment variables in Travis CI, available only to `master` branch, so no other branches can sign/publish:

    - Set CSC_LINK to the contents of `mac-certificate.txt` by copying and pasting the very long one line string.